-Dive the S.S.
-YONGALA Wreck with Yongala Dive, one of the world’s top dive sites.
-This famous wreck is located in the world heritage listed Great Barrier Reef Marine Park, just 12 nautical miles away from our base at Alva Beach in Queensland, Australia.
+Yongala Dive will show you one of the best dives on the planet, the famous S.S.
+YONGALA wreck, located in the world heritage listed Great Barrier Reef Marine Park just 12 nautical miles and a fast 30 minute trip from our base at Alva Beach (in Queensland, Australia).

-Watch the marine life video opposite to see why this dive site is voted as one of the top ten scuba dives in the world and is the number one dive in the Great Barrier Reef marine park.
+Watch our marine life video opposite to see why this dive site is one of the top ten scuba dives in the world and is the number one dive in the Great Barrier Reef marine park.